 The name of the atom is the element name.
 An iron atom is different from a carbon atom.
-And, although atoms are build from the same subatomic particles (protons, neutrons, and electrons), the elements are uniquely different in their properties in that each atom is built with a different number of protons, neutrons, and electrons.
+And, although atoms are built from the same subatomic particles (protons, neutrons, and electrons), the elements are uniquely different in their properties in that each atom is built with a different number of protons, neutrons, and electrons.
 The number of protons is the key to which element the atom is.
 6 protons in the nucleus is a carbon atom.
 26 protons is an iron atom.
 Gold is an atom with 79 protons in the nucleus.
 All neutral atoms (no charge) have the exact same number of electrons as they have protons.
 Neutrons vary but will typically be the same as the number of protons (smaller atoms) or 1.5 times the number of protons (larger atoms).

 Molecules need a combination of atoms to be complete.
 The minimum is two atoms.
 Two atoms that are bound together via a chemical bond make a molecule.
 In this case, a diatomic molecule (prefix di- means two).
 The air you are breathing has two major diatomic molecules, nitrogen gas and oxygen gas.
 The formulas for them are N2 and O2.
 Those are very small molecules relatively speaking.
 Molecules can get much much bigger.
 Some molecules in your body are incredibly large consisting of thousands of bound atoms with molar masses in the hundred thousand range.
 A molecule is the simplest repeat unit of most of matter.
 Note the difference in the figure below: